RudeusTempest/Project_DYY/Frontend/README.md

     - `isModalOpen`: Whether the details modal is open.
     - `searchTerm`: The current search text.
     - `loading`: Whether the app is loading data.
-    - `error`: An error message if the API call fails (currently cleared on fallback).
+    - `error`: An error message if the API call fails (cleared once a successful load occurs).
     - `usingMockData`: Whether the UI is showing `mockData` instead of API data.
     - `refreshingIp`: IP of a device currently being refreshed (disables its button).
   - Data fetching:
     - `fetchDevices()` calls `GET /devices/get_all`.
-      - If the response is not OK or returns an empty array, it sets devices from `mockData` and marks `usingMockData = true`.
+      - If the response is not OK or returns an empty array, it shows an error and keeps `usingMockData = false` (no automatic mock fallback).
       - On success with data, it sets `devices` from the API and `usingMockData = false`.
+Mock data is only used when you explicitly enable it in Settings.
     - `useEffect(() => { fetchDevices(); }, [])` triggers the fetch on first render.
   - Filtering:
     - Converts `searchTerm`, each hostname, and each interface IP to lowercase and checks for inclusion.